 PUCK ERICKSON LOHNAS, Vice President

 Puck Erickson Lohnas is a principal of Arcadia Studio and has worked in the field of landscape architecture since 1977.
 She, along with her partners, established Arcadia Studio in 2001 to create a full service firm, which emphasizes the collaborative design process as a fundamental component of site-specific design.
 She brings that spirit of collaboration in to the community by working on a range of projects including the updating of the University of California Santa Barbara campus landscape plan, working with public and private schools in the Santa Ynez Valley planting native plants, and lecturing on environmentally conscious landscape design strategies.

 BRENDAN DOHERTY, Teasurer and Legal Counsel

-Brendan acts as the Foundation's secretary and legal counsel, and liaison with the Teen Court program.
+Brendan acts as the Foundation's treasurer and legal counsel, and liaison with the Teen Court program.
 He grew up in Santa Ynez and currently maintains a law practice in Solvang.
 He continues to enjoy the area's outdoor opportunities, from hiking and birding to vegetable gardening.

 STEVE SCHULZ, Garden Coordinator

 Steve moved to the Santa Ynez Valley in 1963, graduating from Santa Ynez High School in 1975.
 After working as a fisherman and serving in the U.S. Navy, Steve graduated from Cal Poly Pomona with a Bachelors of Science in Landscape Architecture in 1993.
 While working in his own landscape business, Steve was shot in an attempted car-jacking leaving him a paraplegic.
 After his release from the hospital, Steve moved back to Solvang.